madkng/dictionary/README.md

 # Spanish Dictionary CLI

 A command-line interface (CLI) tool that helps non-Spanish speakers learn Spanish words and their meanings.
+## Disclaimer
+This app is not finished yet.
+The instructions for usage might not be accurate.

 ## Description